collaborativebioinformatics/Haplotype_matrix_clustering/README.md

 X-axis: Variants in each possible 1KG haplotype
 Y-axis: 1KG individuals
 Next step: annotate based on population/subpopulation on Y-axis (colors)

+x-axis- clustering by individual; y- clustering by SNPs

 ### Discussion